Guide to YouTube Removals

 4. Scroll down to the bottom of the page, and click the link that says "I believe this copyright claim is not valid."

 5. From the list of reasons, select "My use of the content meets the legal requirements for fair use or fair dealing under applicable copyright laws" (or whatever other option is more suited to your situation).
+If you believe the Content ID match is simply wrong and your video does not contain any copyrighted content or the particular claimant does not own the copyright to it, select the option that best expresses the reason for your dispute.

 6. On the next page, check the box for "I am sure..." and click continue.